 ARTS Energy also ensures the transfer and processing of rechargeable and non-rechargeable batteries at the end of their life from the moment they are delivered to the Nersac factory by its customers.

 Our recycling partners in France and Germany are specialised in processing and recycling nickel and Li-ion batteries.
 They exceed the minimum recyclability levels required by European Directive 2006/66/CE.

 Ni-MH (Nickel Metal Hydride) technology has the highest recyclability level (over 80%).
 Recyclers then sell the different nickel-, iron- and cobalt-based alloys.

-Using waste products of Ni-Cd technology, recyclers produce new base material, which is then used directly in our new products, as well as different nickel-based alloys.
+Using waste products of Ni-Cd (Nickel Cadmium) technology, recyclers produce new base material, which is then used directly in our new products, as well as different nickel-based alloys.
 The recycling rate is quoted as more than 75%.
 Final environmental emissions are at least 10 times below the normative and legal limits.

 With regard to the major export market, ARTS Energy is in contact with many companies capable of recycling Ni-Cd, Ni-MH and Li-ion cells and batteries in more than 20 countries.